darkbatcher/picobat/README.md

          :: some code
         )

+* A module system allowing extension loading at run-time.
+This offer numbers of possibilities from graphical user interfaces to networking extensions.
+  Currently, the only module provided is the **BATBOX** module.

 * To speed up parsing, Dos9 loads files entirely in memory at startup.
 If the file gets modified during its execution, it is reloaded and Dos9 restarts on the next line \(counting lines from the begining\).
 This can also be